 Chi Institute is dedicated to providing a high-quality education to qualified students in Traditional Chinese Veterinary Medicine (TCVM) through innovative distance learning and on-site lab practice to meet the needs of the global veterinary community.

-Institutional Goals and Outcomes
+Institutional Goals and Outcome

 To equip veterinarians with the knowledge, skills, and abilities to advance TCVM throughout the world.